-We found ourselves instantly impressed with the clean boost capabilities of this pedal.
-We got a massive signal increase that remained transparent, and added noticeable depth and clarity to our tone without masking the guitar or the amp’s inherent characteristics.
+We found ourselves instantly impressed by the clean boost capabilities of this pedal.
+We got a massive signal increase that remained transparent and added noticeable depth and clarity to our tone without masking the guitar or the amp’s inherent characteristics.

-It was easily one of the most touch sensitive pedals in the entire roundup, too.
-This is always a huge benefit if you’re a player who likes to blend into the mix during rhythm sections, but perhaps you need to cut through for solos from time to time.
+It was easily one of the most touch-sensitive pedals in the entire roundup, too.
+This is always a huge benefit if you’re a player who likes to blend into the mix during rhythm sections, but who needs to cut through for solos from time to time.

-One of the primary reasons that anybody buys a preamp pedal is for the tone shaping, and we found that the DCX Boost did a great job with this.
-The low frequency and high frequency controls gave us the ability to highlight, or to cut out certain elements of the tone, and the 3 voice modes (dark, flat, and med) provided even more versatility.
+One of the primary reasons anybody buys a preamp pedal is for the tone-shaping, and we found that the DCX Boost did a great job with this.
+The low-frequency and high-frequency controls gave us the ability to highlight or cut certain elements of the tone, and the 3 voice modes (dark, flat, and med) provided even more versatility.

-Switching between the clean boost and overdrive, like everything else on this pedal, was really straight forward.
+Switching between the clean boost and overdrive, like everything else on this pedal, was really straightforward.
 There was a toggle switch to move between the two modes.
-After switching into the overdrive mode, we got a big serving of grit and gravel in the signal.
-It gave us beautifully organic, and harmonically rich tones, from barely there crunch, to creamy breakup, and searing leads.
+After switching into overdrive mode, we got a big serving of grit and gravel in the signal.
+It gave us beautifully organic and harmonically rich tones, from barely-present crunch to creamy breakup and searing leads.

 A simple pedal with rock solid reliability and great tones.

 This pedal may not be as feature rich as some others, but everything it does, it does well.
 The gain boost avoids muddiness, and it has some phenomenal clean tones too.